rednblkx/HomeKey-ESP32/README.md

 }
 ```

-## OTA
+### OTA

 Authentication is enabled and the default password is `homespan-ota`.

+To upload via OTA, define the address of the ESP on the environment variable `PLATFORMIO_UPLOAD_PORT` and then use the PlatformIO environment `ota`,

-If the default password is being used then the PlatformIO environment `ota` can be used right away, otherwise, first set the environment variable `PLATFORMIO_UPLOAD_FLAGS` to `auth=<ota-password>`
+If the default password is not used, you probably know what you are doing, however, a custom password can be used by setting the environment variable `PLATFORMIO_UPLOAD_FLAGS` to `--auth=<ota-password>`

-The code still needs some working so it's very much a work in progress, but the main implementation is roughly there.

-Goal of the project is to make it easy to add the homekey functionality to locks that don't support it or to anything for that matter :) .